 Responsibilities of Missouri DECA District VP

 General Responsibilities It is vital that each Missouri DECA District VP understands his or her responsibility to the Missouri DECA Association.
 Each member of an effective team recognizes that contributions to the team goals will advance the entire state organization at a greater level than concentration on individual goals.
-District Vice Presidents provide leadership in multiple ways – from to develop District CDC to presiding over the Award Cere
+District Vice Presidents provide leadership in multiple ways – from to develop District CDC to presiding over the Award Ceremony.

 For Office Use ONLY #